verlok/vanilla-lazyload/README.md

 ### Progressive JPEG support --> improve perceived performance

 [Progressive JPEG](http://blog.patrickmeenan.com/2013/06/progressive-jpegs-ftw.html) is an image format which is very good for perceived performance because it's rendered sooner, and refined in progressive passes. `LazyLoad` shows your images while they load, letting *progressive JPEG* do its magic.

-### Dynamic switch to WEBP

-[WebP](https://developers.google.com/speed/webp/) is a modern image format that provides superior lossless and lossy compression for images on the web.
-If you are providing your images in the WebP format too, LazyLoad can switch the filenames extension to `.webp` before the image is loaded, given that the user's browser supports it.
-See [WebP support table](https://caniuse.com/#feat=webp).

 ### Intersection Observer API for optimized CPU usage